JuliaNeumann/event-planner-plugin/README.md

 ## Tests

 [Testcafe](https://devexpress.github.io/testcafe/) is used for testing.
 Run the tests with `npm run test`.
-This assumes you have a WordPress instance running on port 8000, with two example pages set up (test-event-planner & test-event-planner-static).
+This assumes you have a WordPress instance running on port 8000, with two example pages set up (test-event-planner & test-event-planner-static, the last one must include the year 2019 - see instructions in the plugin dashboard).

 ## Built with